StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ### Load data into columns of HLL type

-`HLL` can be used for approximate count distinct, see [Use HLL for approximate count distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_HLL).
+[`HLL`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/HLL) can be used for approximate count distinct, see [Use HLL for approximate count distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_HLL).

-Here we take the counting of UV as an example to show how to load data into columns of the `HLL` type.
+Here we take the counting of UV as an example to show how to load data into columns of the `HLL` type.  **`HLL` is supported since version 1.1.1**.

 1. Create a StarRocks Aggregate table